looker/lookerbot/README.md

 If your Looker instance uses a self-signed certificate, Lookerbot will refuse to connect to it by default.

 Setting the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable to `0` will instruct Lookerbot to accept connections with invalid certificates.
-Please ensure you have thouroughly evaluated the security implications of this action for your infrastructure before setting this variable.
+Please ensure you have thoroughly evaluated the security implications of this action for your infrastructure before setting this variable.

 This should only impact on-premise deployments of Looker.
 Do not set this environment variable if Looker hosts your instance.